testit-tms/adapters-python/README.md

 ### Tags

-Decorators can be used to specify information about autotest:
+Decorators can be used to specify information about autotest.

-> Description of decorators (\* - required)
+:Description of decorators (\* - required):
 - `testit.workItemID` - linking an autotest to a test case
 - \*`testit.displayName` - name of the autotest in the Test IT system (can be replaced with documentation strings)
 - \*`testit.externalID` - ID of the autotest within the project in the Test IT System